-- In collaboration with advisor, students complete a minimum of 8.0 credits of electives, including independent study, to support their individualized research plan of study. - Students are required to complete a minimum of 6.0 credits of research practicum and 3.0 credits of teaching practicum.
+- \ In collaboration with advisor, students complete a minimum of 7.0 credits of electives (courses with subject codes IPS, NHP, RHAB, RSCH 700-level or greater), including independent study, to support their individualized research plan of study. - \\ Students are required to complete a minimum of 6.0 credits of research practicum and 3.0 credits of teaching practicum.